Moon Mission Using B-Plane Targeting

 Use a Maneuver segment to model an Impulsive, Finite, or Optimal Finite maneuver.

-3. Select Maneuver () in the Segment Selection dialog.
+3. Select Maneuver () when the Segment Selection dialog box opens.

-4. Click OK to accept your selection and to close the Segment Selection dialog.
+4. Click OK to confirm your selection and to close the Segment Selection dialog box.

 Adding two more Propagate segments